syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 ## Selection

-SfDataGrid allows you to select the row/rows by setting the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionMode.html) property.
-You can set the `SfDataGrid.SelectionMode` property to single, multiple, single deselect or none based on your requirements.
-Information about the row/rows selected can be tracked using [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectedItem.html) and [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectedItems.html) properties.
+The data grid allows selecting the row or rows by setting the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionMode.html) property.
+You can set the `SfDataGrid.SelectionMode` property to single, multiple, single deselect, or none.
+Information about the selected row or rows can be tracked using the [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectedItem.html) and [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectedItems.html) properties.

-You can handle the selection operations with the help of [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) events of the SfDataGrid.
+You can handle the selection operations with the help of the [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) events of the data grid.

-## Loading SfDataGrid with customized height and width
+## Loading the data grid with customized height and width

-SfDataGrid can be loaded with specific height and width inside different layouts by specifying the height and width of the SfDataGrid when adding it as a child to its parent.
+The data grid can be loaded with specific height and width inside different layouts by specifying the height and width of the data grid when adding it as a child to its parent.

 The following code example illustrates how this can be done.